hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using the Agora-cl installation script**

-If you are running `prysm.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

-Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `export USE_PRYSM_VERSION=v1.0.5`.
+Then, find the Agora-cl version you wish to run from our [releases page](https://github.com/zeroone-boa/agora-cl/releases), such as v1.0.5, then run the command `export USE_PRYSM_VERSION=v1.0.5`.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

 To run a previous Agora-cl version with Docker, choose the release you want to run, then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v1.0.5` if you want to run version v1.0.5.
+For example, instead of `docker run gcr.io/zeroone-boa/agora-cl:stable`, do `docker run gcr.io/zeroone-boa/agora-cl:v1.0.5` if you want to run version v1.0.5.

 **Using Bazel**

-To run our latest release with Bazel, you can look up our [releases page](https://github.com/prysmaticlabs/prysm/releases), look at the release tag you want to run, such as v1.0.5, then do `git checkout v1.0.5`.
+To run our latest release with Bazel, you can look up our [releases page](https://github.com/zeroone-boa/agora-cl/releases), look at the release tag you want to run, such as v1.0.5, then do `git checkout v1.0.5`.
 Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.

 **Using Systemd**